RaulPPelaez/UAMMD/docs/System.rst

 System should be created explicitly if the user wants to provide System with the command line arguments (see :ref:`below <System options>` on why you would want this).

-System should be the first thing to create in a :ref:`UAMMD simulation code <Simulation file>`, see any of the examples in examples folder.
+System (or :ref:`ParticleData`) should be the first thing to create in a :ref:`UAMMD simulation code <Simulation file>`, see any of the examples in examples folder.

 A System instance can be initialized like this: